Theresa Vane-Tempest-Stewart, Marchioness of Londonderry: Marriage

 She married Charles Vane-Tempest, Viscount Castlereagh, later the 6th Marquess of Londonderry, in the private chapel of Alton Hall in 1875.
 They were both leading Unionist campaigners against Irish independence.
 She was the President of the Ulster Women's Unionist Council.
 In 1893, she organised a petition of 20,000 women from Ulster to oppose the 1893 Home Rule bill in parliament.

 She was considered the leading Tory hostess and entertained at the couples' houses at Wynyard Park, County Durham, Mount Stewart, County Down, Northern Ireland, and Londonderry House in London.
 Their guests included royalty.
 She was said to be one of the "dominating feminine personalities" of the time.
 She was referred to as the "Queen of Toryism" and a "highwaywoman in a tiara."
 She was said to be more persuasive than her husband, but they were united in their interests.
 She was not faithful to her husband.

-In 1909 her portrait was made by John Singer Sargent.
+In 1909 her portrait was painted by John Singer Sargent.
 The painting is now held by the National Trust at Mount Stewart in County Down.

 The couple had two sons and one daughter: